Jess-De-Savage/Hello-World-/README.md

 This is a new journey as I set out once again to do a seemingly impossible thing.
 >Impossible that is, until you do it.  ``"It's only hubris if I fail." --Julius Cesar``

 *I do love an adventure.
 Scary or uncertain as they may be.*

+Ever heard that doing the same thing over again expecting different results is the definition of insanity'?
+Sometimes it's really the definition of practice.
+Use your own best judgement and discretion, though. :judge:

  For now, it is a smoll world here :earth_americas: